guardianproject/info/content/blog/2017-04-17-f-droid-lubbock-report-what-we-want-to-know.md

   1. Is it clear where to go to find updates?
       * Yes.
 Every participant easily located the updates tab.
-      * &#8220;It was very easy to spot apps that need updating.&#8221;
+      * “It was very easy to spot apps that need updating.”
   2. Can users successfully update an app?
       * No.
       * The difference in word choice on app details than in updates view confused multiple users.
-          * &#8220;The update icon at the bottom with red number notifications was easy to find.
+          * “The update icon at the bottom with red number notifications was easy to find.
 Once I clicked on the specific app to update it gave the option to uninstall or upgrade.
-I wasn&#8217;t sure if upgrade was the same as update or not &#8211; it sounded like something I&#8217;d have to pay for.”
+I wasn’t sure if upgrade was the same as update or not – it sounded like something I’d have to pay for.”
       * Every participant that tried to update an app from the updates view had problems.
-          * &#8220;Took me multiple attempts to update the applications.
+          * “Took me multiple attempts to update the applications.
 Not positive the update occurred.
 There was no indication of completion.”
       * It was unclear if an app had successfully updated.
 Participants were not confident that they had updated the app.
       * We need to provide better feedback once an update is complete and successful.</ul>